Achchamundu! Achchamundu!: Soundtrack

+Release

+The film was officially selected for screening at the 12th Shanghai International Film Festival (under the International Panorama category), the Digital Cinema Film Festival in Japan and the Cairo International Film Festival.

 Reception

 Rediff wrote "For the guts in coming up with a unique, important theme that needs to be addressed sensitively, this movie works.
 A must-watch".
 The Times of India wrote "The average Indian may shy away from paedophilia, but director Vaidyanathan makes a compelling case to watch this film.
 Subtlety is the byword here rather than gory, knife-edge moments.
 The approach makes a deeper impression than a dramatic one could have."
-A critic from Deccan Herald opined that "Despite its shortcomings, ‘Achamundu Achamundu’ deserves a dekko".
+A critic from Deccan Herald opined that "Despite its shortcomings, ‘Achamundu Achamundu’ deserves a dekko (watch)".
+Gauthaman Bhaskaran of The Seoul Times wrote, "Though “Achamundu, Achamundu” shows considerable restraint when it deals with paedophilia and murder, keeping the actual acts off screen, the film ends up compromising on the dramatic element.
+It remains pretty flat till about the last 15 minutes out of the total 90 minutes or so".